 “I made the cake just as my little way to show my support to my wife for making it to a year of breastfeeding.
 Before we had Isabelle we had no real intention of getting that far.
 My wife wanted to stop before she went back to work.
 But rather than stop, she kept going.
 And I guess as the man in the breastfeeding journey it’s easy to feel like you can’t do much.
 So I guess I wanted to show my support by making a boob cake that milked.
 Maybe that’s a slightly weird way of showing support, but it’s my little way.”

 Ross is absolutely correct.
-As I have said above there are so so so many ways in which dad’s can be involved in breastfeeding.
-If you are a first time parent or even it is the first time you are considering breastfeeding remember these factors in your decision making, it could make a huge difference.
-It is so important to have the best support network you can build around you, especially in the early days.
-And again in the later days when you could be feeding a walking, talking toddler…. people seem to think that is weird.
+As I mentioned above there so many ways in which dad’s can be involved in breastfeeding.
+If you are a first time parent or even if it is the first time you are considering breastfeeding remember these factors in your decision making, it could make a huge difference.
+It is so important to have the best support network you can build around you, especially in those early days.
+And again in the later days when you could be feeding a walking, talking toddler… People seem to think that is weird, and don’t tend to hold their tongue!